Avay Shukla

+Avay Shukla is a retired officer of the Indian Administrative Service (IAS), an environmentalist, and a writer.

+Biography

-Avay Shukla is a retired IAS (Indian Administrative Service) officer, an environmentalist and a writer.
-He obtained his Master's degree (English) from Hindu College, Delhi, in 1973, and taught for two years at Delhi University before joining the Indian Administrative Service in 1975.
-Serving in Delhi and Himachal Pradesh in various capacities, he retired in December 2010, completing his official duties as Additional Chief Secretary of Himachal Pradesh.
+Shukla obtained his Master's degree (English) from Hindu College, Delhi, in 1973.
+He taught for two years at Delhi University, before joining the Indian Administrative Service in 1975.
+He served in Delhi and the Indian Himalayan state of Himachal Pradesh in various capacities.
+Shukla retired from the IAS in December 2010, completing his official duties as the Additional Chief Secretary of Himachal Pradesh.

-He is President of the HP Trekking Association and is one of the founding members of the Eco-Tourism Society of India.
+Shukla is the President of the Himachal Pradesh Trekking Association, and is one of the founding members of the Eco-Tourism Society of India.

-He has settled in a village, Puranikoti, above Shimla and divides his time between that and Delhi.
+Shukla has settled in a village, Puranikoti, above Shimla and divides his time between that and Delhi.
 He has two sons, Sidharth (a digital media executive with a multi-national company) and Saurabh (a finance and investment consultant) with his wife Neerja, a special educator who manages her own NGO working with children who are mentally and physically challenged.